Michele-Zhu/Digital-Twin-Dataset/README.md

   target = self.targets[idx]
   return adcpm, target
 ```
 Due to storage restrictions we choose to simulate the awgn noise on the fly over the MIMO-OFDM matrix instead of creating datasets at different noise levels.
-It is advised to see the seeds for reproducibility due to the random components.
+It is advised to set the seeds for reproducibility due to the random components.

 The implementation of the processing from MIMO-OFDM matrix to ADCPM matrix is implemented under `class ADCMP_Manager` in the file `communication_channel_utility.py`